 Watch our webinar recording and learn more about the upcoming U.S. Supreme Court case regarding abortion

-For nearly 85 years, WRJ has been a leading advocate for reproductive rights and health, adopting more than a dozen resolutions affirming a strong and vocal stance and mobilizing its members to speak out for the rights of those who are pregnant to exercise moral authority over their own bodies.
+For nearly 85 years, WRJ has been a leading advocate for reproductive rights and health.
+In adopting more than a dozen resolutions affirming a strong and vocal stance and mobilizing its members, WRJ speaks out for the rights of those who are pregnant to exercise moral authority over their own bodies.
 WRJ was among the first in our Movement to call for access to information about contraception in 1935 and for abortion reform in 1965.
-On the matter of abortion, WRJ stated: “We believe that the right to choose on the matter of abortions is a personal decision based on religious, moral or cultural values and beliefs; it should not be determined for others by special interest groups whether religious or otherwise, nor should government be the enforcing agency for their points of view” (Women’s Rights, 1977).
+On the issue of abortion, WRJ stated: “We believe that the right to choose on the matter of abortions is a personal decision based on religious, moral, or cultural values and beliefs; it should not be determined for others by special interest groups whether religious or otherwise nor should the government be the enforcing agency for their points of view” (Women’s Rights, 1977).

 This resource guide is intended to help Reform sisterhoods, congregations, and individuals mobilize and advocate for reproductive health and rights in their own communities.
 The suggested list of actions below was written to help kickstart your communities’ advocacy around reproductive issues.